openminted/omtd-standalone-setup/README.md

 ```
 If you target the local host, there is no need to edit the `hosts` file.
 If you target a different host for the installation, update `hosts` file to target the IP of this host.

-Now, you can edit the `group_vars/all` file, although it could work as is with the default settings.
+Please edit the `group_vars/all` file, to set up secure credentials and edit various options of your system.
+If you don't edit this file, the system will be deployed with default options.

 ### Changes in `group_vars/all`